TD Bank Simple Checking Account 2021 Review

 You can avoid the fee by maintaining a higher minimum monthly balance but that may not be realistic for everyone.

-An easier way to earn interest is to put
+An easier way to earn interest is to put money you don't need right away into a high yield savings account instead.

 What About Debit Card Rewards?